quizbowl/schema/match.md

 layout: page
 title: Match
 ---
 A `Match` object describes a single match scheduled between two teams.
 A `Match` object with `MatchTeam` objects but without `MatchPlayer` objects can be used to describe a match that has been scheduled but not played.
-Matches are contained in `Round`s, which are contained in `Phase`s of the `Tournament`.
+Matches are contained in `Round` objects, which are contained in `Phase` objects of the `Tournament`.

 ## Match object